 - Afghans who supported U.S. military efforts, either directly by fighting as allies to the US military or indirectly by supporting those who fought in the resistance movement against the Taliban.
 Afghans who fought against the Soviet occupation of Afghanistan will also be considered.This exemption will not cover Afghans who targeted non-combatants, committed certain types of human rights abuses or violations, or were part of a designated terrorist organization.

-- Afghans who worked employed as civil servants under the Taliban, either before the US intervention in 2001 or after the Taliban retook control of the country in 2021.
+- Afghans who worked or were employer employed as civil servants under the Taliban, either before the US intervention in 2001 or after the Taliban retook control of the country in 2021.
 This includes teachers, professors, postal workers, doctors, and engineers, among others.
 The second exemption does not cover people who held high-level posts under the Taliban, worked for certain Taliban ministries, assisted violence or held allegiance to the Taliban.

 - The third exemption covers people who provided minor and insignificant material support to a designated terrorist organization.
 This covers cases where the support is incidental to a routine commercial transaction or provided under the threat of violence, economic harm, harassment; and where the support provided is considered negligible and insignificant.
 Such support could be in the form of paying a small bribe to pass a checkpoint or paying for utilities to the Taliban, paying Money to the Taliban to obtain a passport or other identity documents necessary to flee Afghanistan.
 The third exemption does not include Afghans who share Taliban ideology or that of other terrorist groups and where the intent of the dealings with the Taliban was to support their movement and goals.